jingyi106/portfolio/population_aging_part3.md

 ### 3. Solutions:
 #### 3.1 Cost of raising a kid<br />
-The cost of raising a child born in 2015 was $233,610.
+"The cost of raising a child born in 2015 was $233,610.
 That assumes the child was born to a middle-income, married couple.
-When adjusted for inflation, the number jumps to $290,014 in 2022 dollars, based on the most recent data from the Bureau of Labor Statistics.<br />
+When adjusted for inflation, the number jumps to $290,014 in 2022 dollars, based on the most recent data from the Bureau of Labor Statistics."<br />
 Source: https://money.usnews.com/money/personal-finance/articles/how-much-does-it-cost-to-raise-a-child<br />

 Housing, Food, childcare & education are three aspects that a family spends most money on<br />